Stillman diet

 The Stillman diet is a high-protein, low-carbohydrate diet devised in 1967 by physician Irwin Maxwell Stillman (1896–1975).
 It focuses mostly on the complete avoidance of both fats and carbohydrates, and requires the consumption of at least eight glasses of water per day.
 The diet is very low in fiber, vitamins and minerals, and it eliminates the consumption of bread, fruit, sugar and alcohol.

 The diet was popularized in the late 1960s with the publication of Stillman and Samm Sinclair Baker's book The Doctor's Quick Weight Loss Diet, although it was criticized by some physicians who believed that the diet was unbalanced and could negatively affect those who follow it.

 Overview

 Stillman and Samm Sinclair Baker coauthored the book The Doctor's Quick Weight Loss Diet, which first detailed the Stillman diet in 1967.
 The animal-based high-protein diet includes lean beef, veal, chicken, turkey, fish, eggs and non-fat cottage cheese.
 Spices, tabasco sauce, herbs, salt and pepper are also allowed.
 Condiments, butter, dressings and any kind of fat or oil are not permitted.
 Tea, coffee and noncaloric soft drinks may be consumed, but only in addition to the eight daily glasses of water required.
 It is also recommended that dieters eat six small meals per day instead of three large ones.

-The diet restricts carbohydrates, similar to the Atkins diet, although the Atkins diet diet allows significant fat consumption.
+The diet restricts carbohydrates, similar to the Atkins diet, although the Atkins diet allows significant fat consumption.